jporeilly/Istio/Labs/01 Deploy Istio + Bookinfo + Gateway/01 deploy Istio/README.md

 ```
 kubectl get all
 ```
-in a terminal download istio:
+in a new terminal download istio:
 ```
 curl -L https://istio.io/downloadIstio | sh -
 ```